OpenBB-finance/OpenBB/website/content/cli/quickstart.md

 If the parameter is a boolean (true/false), there is no value to enter.
 Adding the `--argument` flags the parameter to be the opposite of its default state.

 :::danger
-The use of positional arguments (i.e, `historical AAPL --start_date 2024-01-01`) is not currently supported.
+The use of positional arguments is not supported.

+❌ `historical AAPL --start_date 2024-01-01`

+✅ `historical --symbol AAPL --start_date 2024-01-01`
 :::

 ### Use Auto Complete